OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 |250%|40px||||80px||120px|
 |300%|48px||||96px||144px

 >**Note:** At DPI settings of 150% or greater, the icon does not get swapped out for a larger size when Touch mode is engaged.
-At DPI settings greater than 250%, Touch mode is t urned off by default.
+At DPI settings greater than 250%, Touch mode is turned off by default.

 The following table lists the locations for certain icon sizes.